Five SC judges have recused themselves in Navlakha case. What would happen if all judges did so?

 Since September 30, five judges of the Supreme Court have recused themselves from a case involving human rights activist Gautam Navlakha.
 The judges did not offer any reasons for withdrawing from the case.

-Navlakha had been arrested arrested in August last year along with four other activists after caste violence erupted in Bhima-Koregaon village of Maharashtra on January 2, 2018.
+Navlakha had been arrested in August last year along with four other activists after caste violence erupted in Bhima-Koregaon village of Maharashtra on January 2, 2018.
 Five other activists had been already arrested in June 2018 as part of the same investigation.

 The police claimed that the Bhima-Koregan violence had been triggered by a meeting called the Elgar Parishad that had been held in Pune the day before.
 The meeting had been organised to commemorate the Battle of Bhima Koregaon in 1818 between the East India Company and the Peshwa rulers of the Maratha Confederacy.
 Many Dalits fought for the British in the battle against the Brahmin Peshwas.
 The police alleged that the arrested activists had helped organise the Elgar Parishad and that they had Maoist links.